Electrical Technology Program

 Career Opportunities

 Electricians install, maintain, and repair components of the systems that provide electrical power in buildings and other structures.
-Electrical work also covers systems for communications and lighting as well as control systems in factories, commercial buildings, and residential buildings.1
+(2) Those exploring how to become an electrician typically begin with structured training and then gain hands-on experience in the field.
+Electrical work also includes systems for communication, lighting, and control systems used in residential, commercial, and industrial environments.
+(2)

-Electricians must understand and follow local and state building codes that are based on the National Electrical Code, and they may work in buildings that are under construction, installing wiring and other equipment before it’s hidden behind walls.
+Electricians must understand and follow building codes based on the National Electrical Code and may work on construction sites installing wiring and equipment.
+(2)

-Electricians who maintain equipment have to identify and repair equipment that is not working correctly.
-They may have to fix or replace parts of electrical equipment, ranging from a lighting fixture to a motor.1
+Electricians who maintain equipment must identify and repair equipment that is not working correctly.
+They may have to fix or replace parts of electrical equipment, ranging from lighting fixtures to motors.
+(2)

 Successful Grads